Year-end school tests poised to count 'essentially zero' in Georgia amid pandemic

 Woods immediately pledged to water down the tests in defiance and urged that students and teachers “not worry about the tests.”

-Next week, Woods plans to recommend the state Board of Education approve lowering the 20% course grade weight that the tests normally carry to 0.01% -- or “essentially zero” since state law prevents the tests’ weight from being 0%, according to a news release from the state Department of Education.
+Next week (week of Sept.
+27), Woods plans to recommend the state Board of Education approve lowering the 20% course grade weight that the tests normally carry to 0.01% -- or “essentially zero” since state law prevents the tests’ weight from being 0%, according to a news release from the state Department of Education.

 “Georgia will abide by federal law, but we are not going to layer additional stress and burden onto our students and teachers during this time,” Woods said in a statement.
 “In this environment, these tests are not valid or reliable measures of academic progress or achievement, and we are taking all possible steps at the state level to reduce their high-stakes impact.”